-For procurement risks that affect production activities, such as natural disasters, fires, cyber terrorism, financial problems of business partners, successor problems, we will continue working on preventive measures.
-We check supply chain information and company information of our business partners and extract risks.
-If there are concerns about the extracted risks, we conduct individual interviews, confirm issues and work together with our business
+We are continuing to take measures to prevent procurement risks that affect production activities, such as natural disasters, fires, cyber terrorism, financial problems of business partners, and successor problems.
+Check supply chain information and business partner company information to extract risks.
+If there is concern about the extracted risks, we conduct individual hearings, etc. to confirm the issues, and work together with our business partners to solve them, thereby increasing the continuity of our business activities.